Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Exact Constraints

 Dynamical mean field theory and its cluster extensions, CDMFT and DCA, are both conserving approximations although the Ward identity on the lattice is strictly speaking not satisfied due to the coarse-graining procedure.
 Though ``conserving approximation" does not necessary imply ``better approximation", conserving approximations may be more important for broken symmetry cases, that are not routinely studied by the DMFT.

-It has been argued that both the dual fermion and the dual boson approximation gives conserving approximations for ladder summation. \cite{Rubtsov_etal_2012} That should also be the case for the dynamical vertex approximation, at least for the ladder approximation.
+It has been argued that both the dual fermion and the dual boson approximations give conserving approximations for ladder summation. \cite{Rubtsov_etal_2012} That should also be the case for the dynamical vertex approximation, at least for the ladder approximation.